 For Albert Eshoo and Joyce Barocas, the husband-and-wife team who own Right at Home Lower Manhattan , it was a day just like any other when they received a unique and urgent request for care.

-“We were told that the client was blind, and he was coming to New York City from Nigeria for a conference at United Nations Headquarters,” says Eshoo.
+“We were told that the client has a disability, and he was coming to New York City from Africa for a conference at United Nations Headquarters,” says Eshoo.
 “He needed additional support to guide him through the weeklong conference, and it had to be someone who could get U.N. security clearance within 48 hours.”

 Without skipping a beat, Eshoo made a phone call to one of his more recent caregiving hires, Runar Holen.
 Eshoo and Holen had met through a kayaking group in Manhattan, and when Eshoo found out that Holen had recently retired from UNICEF, Eshoo suggested part-time employment with Right at Home.